NUU-Solutions/CUU/README.md

     }
 }
 ```
-Save to binary, JSON, or XML if you want to.
+Similarly save to binary, JSON, or XML.